Constantino Tsallis

 Constantino Tsallis (/ˈsælɪs/; Κωνσταντίνος Τσάλλης [ˈtsalis]; born 4 November 1943) is a naturalized Brazilian physicist of Greek descent, working in Rio de Janeiro at Centro Brasileiro de Pesquisas Físicas (CBPF), Brazil.

 Biography

 Tsallis was born in Greece, and grew up in Argentina, where he studied physics at Instituto Balseiro, in Bariloche.
 In 1974, he received a Doctorat d'État ès Sciences Physiques degree from the University of Paris-Sud.
 He moved to Brazil in 1975 with his wife and daughter.
+Tsallis is an External Professor of the Santa Fe Institute.

 Research

 Tsallis is credited with introducing the notion of what is known as Tsallis entropy and Tsallis statistics in his 1988 paper "Possible generalization of Boltzmann–Gibbs statistics" published in the Journal of Statistical Physics.
 The generalization is considered to be a good candidate for formulating a theory of non-extensive thermodynamics.
 The resulting theory is not intended to replace Boltzmann–Gibbs statistics, but rather supplement it, such as in the case of anomalous systems characterised by non-ergodicity or metastable states.